Our roofer from Woodbury was supposed to work on three projects:

 2) Rebuilding the historic, built-in gutters and replacing rotted wood trim.

-Project 1: We contracted with them for project one in mid-June, and their all-Mexican subcontracting crew finished pretty quickly.
+Project 1: We went to the official source and contracted with them for project one in mid-June, and their all-Mexican subcontracting crew finished pretty quickly.
 However, we’ve had to call them back to repair places where the water still leaked in 3 times, the most recent being last night, when we found the front porch had a leak.

 Project 2: We contracted with them June 29th, they’re STILL not finished.
 They’ve fashioned some of the new gutters, but they haven’t installed them completely, or replaced the rotted wood.
 Weeks will go by, and when we call, someone will come out and work for a day, and then disappear again.
 Meanwhile, they left all the rotted wood in a pile behind our house for weeks, and the neighbors have politely nudged us to do something about it.
 After four phone calls, the roofer finally removed the pile yesterday.